MicrosoftDocs/windows-dev-docs/uwp/launch-resume/special-tile-templates-catalog.md

 Using the photos template is easy if you've installed the [Notifications library](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/).
 Although you can use raw XML, we highly recommend using the library so you don't have to worry about generating valid XML or XML-escaping content.

-Windows Phone displays up to 9 photos in a slideshow; tablet, laptop, and desktop display up to 12.
+Windows displays up to 12 photos in a slideshow.

 For information about sending the tile notification, see the [Send notifications article](index.md).

 ```xml
 <!--